Our Curriculum : Writing

 The Talk for Writing strategy is based on three stages: Imitation, Innovation, Independent Application - which moves children from dependence into independence.

-During the year, each year group will teach approximately 9 units of work and at least two creative / free writing sessions.
-The sequence is punctuated with regularly opportunities for short-burst writing and an emphasis is placed on activating passive vocabulary.
+During the year, each year group will teach approximately 6 units of work; three fiction and three non-fiction.
+Mini units are interspersed throughout each year plan which covers toolkit work, poetry and invention.
+The sequence is punctuated with regular opportunities for short-burst writing and an emphasis is placed on activating passive vocabulary.

 During each fiction unit, the children will learn:

-- How the story is structured / organised (plot pattern)
+- how the story is structured / organised (the plot pattern)

 During each non-fiction unit, the children will learn:

-- How to write effectively focusing on the linguistic and grammatical devices the text type demands
+- how to write effectively focusing on the linguistic and grammatical devices the text type demand

-- How to write accurately and informatively using a given content
+- how to write accurately and informatively using a given conten

-We have progression documents in place for non-fiction, composition toolkits and grammar.
-To ensure composition is taught at ARE or beyond.
-These documents also support teacher’s subject knowledge and pitch.
+We have progression documents in place for non-fiction, composition toolkits and grammar to ensure composition is taught at ARE or beyond.
+These documents also support the teacher’s subject knowledge and pitch.

 The quality of the models provided is pivotal to the success of the sequence and the writing and as such these have been written and/or selected by expert teachers.